kingandmcgaw/handbook/README.md

 ####Code reviews (borrowed from [Thoughtbot's guidelines](http://playbook.thoughtbot.com/#code-reviews))
 0. Create a local feature branch based off master.
 0. Submit a GitHub pull request.
 0. Ask for a code review on the request or in Flowdock.
-Assign the task to them and prepend the task name with `:eyes:` (:eyes:)
+Assign the task to them and prepend the task name with `:eyes:` (:eyes:), or move to the QA list
 0. A team member other than the author reviews the pull request.
 They follow Code Review guidelines to avoid miscommunication.
 0. They make comments and ask questions directly on lines of code in GitHub.
 0. When satisfied, they comment on the pull request with the `:shipit:` (:shipit:) emoji, or merge the pull request directly and delete the remote branch
-0. Delete your local feature branch.
+0. Delete your local feature branch once the feature is merged

 ####Design and UX
 * Use personas to guide decisions